adobe/forms-modernizer/README.md

 ## Pre-requisites
 1. Your instance should have core components installed via archetype.
 2. The tool requires the user to create a core component form template and fragment template, and provide their paths using the build parameter.
 Failure to do so will result in build errors.
+3. Tool is currently compatible with AEM as a cloud service.
+You first need to migrate your AEM Forms to AEM as a cloud service.
+For more information, see [Migrate to AEM Forms as a Cloud Service](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/migrate-to-forms-as-a-cloud-service#prerequisites)

 ## How to run the tool